HabitRPG/habitica/README.md

 `bower install -f`
 1. Create a config file from the example one:
 `copy config.json.example config.json`
-1. Ensure that Mongo is running and seed the database with initial settings by r
+1. Ensure that Mongo is running
-unning:
-`node src\seed.js`.

 # Run HabitRPG